BobyMCbobs/ubersichtlich-ideviceinfo-desktop/README.md

 2) After homebrew is installed, you’ll need to install OSXFuse via ‘brew cast install osxbuse’

-3) Then install libimobiledevice: brew install -s --HEAD libimobiledevice ideviceinstaller
+3) Then install libimobiledevice: ‘brew install -s --HEAD libimobiledevice ideviceinstaller’

-4) Then copy ideviceinfo to the right place: sudo cp /usr/local/Cellar/libimobiledevice/*/bin/ideviceinfo /usr/bin/
+4) Then copy ideviceinfo to the right place: ‘sudo cp /usr/local/Cellar/libimobiledevice/*/bin/ideviceinfo /usr/bin/‘

-5) Then download übersicht from http://tracesof.net/uebersicht/ and place it in /Applications
+5) Then download übersicht from: http://tracesof.net/uebersicht/ ; and place it in /Applications (install it)

-6) Then place the widget in /Users/YOUR USER/Library/Application Support/Übersicht/widgets/ make sure they are unzipped
+6) Then place the widget in ‘~/Library/Application\ Support/Übersicht/widgets/‘ make sure they are unzipped